liferay-search/liferay-docs/en/developer/frameworks/articles/search/02-indexing-framework/01-intro.markdown

 ## Search and Indexing Overview

-Starting with the 7.0 version of @product@, the Search API has become less tied to Lucene.
+Starting with the 7.0 version of @sharepoint@, the Search API has become less tied to Lucene.
 Elasticsearch support was added (in addition to Solr), and most of the newer searching and indexing APIs aim to leverage/map Elasticsearch APIs.
 This means that in many cases (for example the `Query` types) there is